Join me!

 How to Grow Peppers + Sweet, Spicy, and Full of Flavour

-Heat lovers rejoice, it’s time to get spicy!
-Growing peppers in your garden is a unique way to enjoy the love of spice.
-With so many varieties available, you can have your very own unique pepper garden.
-Whether you prefer your peppers sweet or spicy, there’s a pepper for everyone!
+Heat lovers rejoice; it’s time to get spicy!
 This guide on how to grow peppers explores the different varieties, tips on how to grow them from seed or transplant, how to harvest them, and how to use them to make your very own garden pepper hot sauce!

 collage showing how to grow peppers

-In early summer each year I wait with anticipation for my trial plants to arrive.
+In early summer each year, I wait with anticipation for my trial plants to arrive.
 What are trial plants, you ask?
-They are the sneak peek of the new releases in plants for the upcoming year, that plants companies send out to gardeners to test in their gardens.
+They are the sneak peek of the new releases in plants for the upcoming year that plant companies send out to gardeners to test in their gardens.

-I’m grateful to be on the list for plants from Ball Horticulture, which means I get a box or two of ready to plant vegetables from Burpee Plants, Wave Petunias, Beacon Impatiens, Darwin Perennials, and more.
-At the end of the season, the trialers send feedback on the plants to Ball and they use that to help send the plants out the following year with the best chance for success in home gardens.
+I’m grateful to be on the list for plants from Ball Horticulture, which means I get a box or two of ready-to-plant vegetables.
+At the end of the season, the trialers send feedback on the plants, and they use that to help send the plants out the following year with the best chance for success in home gardens.

 Burpee Homegrown Peppers